7 Cameron Bryce

 WELCOME!

-The Edible Garden Trail is a celebration of the myriad ways Blue Mountains residents are creating food security, saving money and the environment, while enjoying the health benefits of home grown fruit and veg.
+The Edible Garden Trail is a celebration of the myriad ways Blue Mountains residents are creating food security, saving money and supporting the environment, while enjoying the health benefits of home-grown fruit and veg.

-Over the weekend of 15th & 16th October 2022, backyard growers, large and small, from Glenbrook to Blackheath & Mount Tomah, will open their gardens to the public to share their passion and knowledge and inspire self-reliance.
+Over a weekend each year, backyard growers, large and small, from up and down the Blue Mountains open their gardens to the public to share their passion and knowledge and inspire environmental sustainability.

-This is a community not-for-profit event, organised by The Blue Mountains Food Co-op, with proceeds going to participating school and community gardens.
+This is a community run, not-for-profit event organised by The Blue Mountains Food Co-op, with proceeds going to participating schools and community gardens.

 ACKNOWLEDGEMENT OF COUNTRY